minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 * 0 calls on a day: no upload

-* 1 call on a day and no call on day after: no upload

-* 1 call on a day and 1 call on following day: possible upload (/register may have been called twice; or genuine /register and a delayed /postkeys after Midnight)

-* 1 call on a day and 2 calls on following day: possible upload (/register may have been called twice; or /register, 1st /postkeys delayed until after Midnight, and another /register)
+* 1 call on a day: no upload

-* 2 calls on a day with interval < 5 min: very likely upload (/register and /postkeys have been invoked, or /register has been retried, which is unlikely)
+* 2 calls on a day with interval < 5 minutes: likely upload (/register and /postkeys have been invoked, maybe during a call with health authority, or /register has been retried, which is unlikely)

-* 2 calls on a day with interval > 5 min: very likely upload (/register and /postkeys have been invoked, and for some reason the user opened upload screen twice or more that day.)
+* 2 calls on a day with interval > 5 minutes: maybe an upload (/register and /postkeys have been invoked) or user opened Upload screen twice, resulting in 2 /register calls.

-* more than 2 calls in a day: very likely upload (/register and/or /postkeys has been retried. /postkeys might have failed, but unlikely.)

 ## Combination of TEK upload and phone call

-Another datum that may be observed is that during a genuine TEK upload (/register and /postkeys calls) is having a phone call with the health care worker.
+Another datum that may be observed is that during a genuine TEK upload (/register and /postkeys calls) the device is having a phone call with the health authority worker.
 If this is a VoIP call, this will be visible on the WiFi network.
 If this is a cell phone call, its call metadata could be analysed by e.g. corporate device management software, or by a nearby observer.

 Decoy traffic as described below will make this analysis less valuable.

 # Decoy traffic design

-We take two measures to introduce decoy traffic:

-1. Generate decoy traffic when user opens upload screen, to make genuine and simulated TEK uploads indistinguishable

-2. Generate simulated TEK uploads on random days.
+The apps will schedule simulated TEK uploads on random days.

-These two measures are described in the following two paragraphs.

-## Upload screen decoy traffic

-Whenever a user opens upload screen and /register is invoked:

-1. Schedule a first decoy message after random (5 ..
-120) seconds (emulating a real upload)

-2. Determine random number of additional decoy messages to send: rand (0 ..
-3), negative exponential distribution: 0 additional decoys very likely, 3 additional decoys very unlikely, e.g. probability 1/10000.

-3. Schedule those randomly across the rest of the day, until Midnight.

-4. If the real upload (call to /postkeys) is done, cancel the first remaining decoy message if it has not been sent yet.

-This ensures that number of calls done across the day does not reveal whether a real upload has been done, except when all of the following conditions hold:

-* the user has opened the upload screen twice or more times this day

-* the user did a real upload

-* the random number of decoy messages has been set at 3 (chance of 1/10000)

-* the real upload occurred after the 10 random decoy messages have been sent, towards the end of the day.

-This scenario is unlikely, but it is possible.
-The risk that this scenario occurs and an observer thus can detect a real key upload, has to be accepted.

 ## Random simulated TEK upload